krypton-org/krypton-web-demo/README.md

 </p>
 <p align="center">

 This repository aims to show how easy it is to use Krypton for authentication in web apps.
-It features a simple To-Do list and a complete userspace.
+It features a simple To-Do List and a complete userspace.
 Authenticate yourself to start adding your To-Dos.
 This web app is built with React, Redux and Bulma for CSS.

 Here is the [demo](https://github.com/krypton-org/krypton-web-demo).